bigdatacop/JS-FullStack/README.md

-# Git-Web-Job
+# JS-FullStack
-## From Brad Schiff's Udemy Course - Git a Web Developer Job
+## From Brad Schiff's Udemy Course - JS Full Stack from Scratch
 ### Initial steps
 Review the console in Chrome and some initial tests with node.js cmd test.js has the learning steps